Articles & Whitepapers

 - Though a return on equity of above 10 percent is forecast into 2025 for property and casualty companies, the insurance industry as a whole has serious challenges going forward, including cost pressures, technology disruptions and changing consumer expectations.
 Another glaring issue for the insurance industry, which provides approximately 2.9 million jobs 5, is an aging workforce with an anticipated loss of 400,000 workers by 2026.6

-- The banking and financial services sector has been drastically altered by the advent of AI and is starting to fully exploit what is possibilities.
+- The banking and financial services sector has been drastically altered by the advent of AI and is starting to fully exploit what is possible.
 By 2022, 54 percent of financial companies implemented widescale adoption of AI or considered it a critical asset for the future.7 “While its use is growing.
 Generative AI is still in its infancy in banking and hasn’t changed everything”, per The Financial Brand.7 With future technology and AI opportunities in high demand, financial services companies “will have to make investing in infrastructure and talent a top priority or risk getting left behind,” reports EY

 Embracing M&A Disruption